zanaglio/picsellia_technical_test/README.md

-# 🛠🥑 Technical test for picsellia
+# 🛠🥑 Technical test for Picsellia

 This _README.md_ aims to provide all the information related to the technical test that Picsellia provided.